24 Day Afghan Wakhan Expedition

 FAQs

-Trekking in the Wakhan is challenging.
-You can expect long days of trekking, up to 25 kilometers | 15 miles (8-10 hours) at the longest, and as mentioned in the itinerary, we will trek over a number of mountain passes, the highest being at nearly 4,900 meters.
-We will cross rivers and creeks numerous times.
-We will have pack animal support for the trek to carry food and tents, but you should still expect to carry a pack with roughly 8-12 kg of weight each day.
+You can expect long days of trekking, up to 18 kilometers | 11 miles (7-10 hours) at the longest.
+As mentioned in the itinerary, we will trek over high mountain passes, the highest just over 3800 meters.
+We will have pack animal support for the trek to carry food and tents, but you should still expect to carry a pack with roughly 5-10 kg of weight each day.

-We recommend using IATI travel insurance for medical coverage and an evacuation plan from Global Rescue
+We recommend using IATI travel insurance for medical coverage and an evacuation plan from Global Rescue.

 Please let us know of any dietary restrictions or allergies in advance so that we can accommodate your needs.

-Once we begin the trek we will not have access to regular electricity.
+Once we begin the trek we will not have access to electricity.
 I highly recommend purchasing a solar charger and external batteries to bring with you to keep your electronics charged out here.

 Reviews